sara-nl/singularity-course/run-singularity-cartesius.md

   ```
   Check the output of your job.
 What do you see and why?

   If you recall the steps we performed in the previous section of building images there is the answer.
+Depending on how the /scratch space is mounted the above may or may not work on other systems.
 Edit the above script for the Singularity commands to look as follows:

   ```sh
   ls /scratch-shared/$USER/